 A proximal-PL region can span over multiple regions of attraction associated with different local minima.
 Also, note that a region of attraction (RoA) is algorithm dependent.
-In this paper, we define RoAs with respect to the global minimizer under the projected gradient descent method and also under the projected gradient flow system, as a continuous version of the former.
+In this paper, we define RoAs (with respect to the global minimizer) that respect the proximal-PL inequality under the projected gradient descent method and also under the projected gradient flow system, a continuous version of the former.